 The Tetrahedral Ursachoron

 The tetrahedral ursachoron is a CRF polychoron belonging to a family of polytopes that generalize the tridiminished icosahedron (J63) to higher dimensions.
-Its surface consists of 5 tetrahedra, 4 tridiminished icosahedra, and an octahedron.
+Its surface consists of 10 cells (5 tetrahedra, 4 tridiminished icosahedra, 1 octahedron), 30 polygons (24 triangles, 6 pentagons), 34 edges, and 14 vertices.

 We shall explore the structure of the tetrahedral ursachoron by means of its parallel projections into 3D.